0xIbra/fluxify/README.md

 # Fluxify
-> A Python package that eases the process of retrieving, organizing and modifying data.
+> A Python package that eases the process of retrieving, organizing and altering data.

 ####  Required packages
 - **pandas**